 What the alter ego trust does NOT eliminate:

 - Deemed disposition at death.
 Under subsection 104(4), the trust is deemed to dispose of all capital property at FMV on the day Margaret dies.
-The $1,100,000 capital gain is taxed inside the trust — at 66.67% inclusion on the entire gain (trusts do not get the individual's 50% rate on the first $250K).
-Taxable income: $733,370.
-Tax at the flat top rate: approximately $392,500.
+The $1,100,000 capital gain is taxed inside the trust at the same flat 50% inclusion rate that applies to individuals (taxable income: $550,000), but the trust pays tax at the flat top rate rather than graduated personal brackets.
+Tax at the trust's top rate: approximately $294,000.

 - RRIF collapse.
 The RRIF stays outside the trust (RRIFs cannot be held in an alter ego trust).
 It still collapses on Margaret's terminal return.